 The weighted average life of a security refers to the average length of time, weighted by principal, that will elapse from the date of issuance to the date each dollar of principal is repaid to the investor.
-The weighted average life of a Certificate is determined by (a) multiplying the amount of the reduction, if any, of the principal balance of such Certificate from one Distribution Date to the next Distribution Date by the number of years from the date of issuance to the second such Distribution Date, (b) summing the results and (c) dividing the sum by the aggregate amount of the reductions in principal balance of such Certificate referred to in clause (a).
-The weighted average life of the Certificates will be influenced by, among other factors, the rate at which principal payments (including scheduled payments, principal prepayments, liquidations due to default, casualty and condemnation and payments made pursuant to any guaranty of payment by, or option to repurchase of, Fannie Mae) are made on the underlying Mortgage Loans.
-Prepayments on the Mortgage Loans underlying the MBS will be applied to principal distributions on the Certificates.
+The weighted average life of a Certificate is determined by (a) multiplying the amount of the reduction, if any, of the principal balance of such Certificate from one Distribution Date to the next Distribution Date by the number of years from the Settlement Date specified in the related Prospectus Supplement to the second such Distribution Date, (b) summing the results and (c) dividing the sum by the aggregate amount of the reductions in principal balance of such Certificate referred to in clause (a).
+The weighted average life of the Certificates will be influenced by, among other factors, the rate at which principal payments (including scheduled payments, principal prepayments, liquidations due to default, casualty and condemnation and payments made pursuant to any guaranty of payment by Fannie Mae or Ginnie Mae, as the case may be, or option to repurchase of Fannie Mae) are made on the underlying Mortgage Loans.
+Prepayments on the Mortgage Loans backing the related Underlying Securities will be applied to principal distributions on the Certificates.

 The Final Distribution Date for Certificates of a particular Class is the date by which the principal balance is required to be fully paid and will be specified in the related Prospectus Supplement.
-The Final Distribution Dates of the respective Classes of Certificates of a Series will be determined so that distributions on the underlying MBS will be sufficient to retire each such Class on or before its Final Distribution Date without the necessity of any call on Fannie Mae under its guaranty of the Certificates.
+The Final Distribution Dates of the respective Classes of Certificates of a Series will be determined so that distributions on the Underlying Securities will be sufficient to retire each such Class on or before its Final Distribution Date without the necessity of any call on Fannie Mae under its guaranty of the Certificates.

-The Prospectus Supplement for each Series of Certificates will contain a table setting forth the weighted average life of each Class of Certificates of such Series, and the percentage of original principal amount of each Class of Certificates of such Series that would be outstanding on specified Distribution Dates for such Series, on the assumption that prepayments on the Mortgage Loans underlying the related MBS are made at such rates and on such other assumptions as may be specified in such Prospectus Supplement.
-The actual final distribution of each Class of Certificates is likely to occur earlier, and could occur significantly earlier, than its Final Distribution Date because (i) the rate of distribution on the Certificates will be affected by the actual rate of payment (including prepayments) of principal on the Mortgage Loans underlying the MBS and (ii) some Mortgage Loans have stated maturities prior to the dates assumed and will have interest rates lower than that assumed.
-However, there can be no assurance that the final distribution of principal of any Class of Certificates will be earlier than the Final Distribution Date specified for such Class in the related Prospectus Supplement.
+The Prospectus Supplement for each Series of Certificates will contain a table setting forth the weighted average life of each Class of Certificates of such Series, and the percentage of original principal amount of each Class of Certificates of such Series that would be outstanding on specified Distribution Dates for such Series, on the assumption that prepayments on the Mortgage Loans backing the related Underlying Securities are made at such rates and on such other assumptions as may be specified in such Prospectus Supplement.
+The actual final distribution of each Class of Certificates is likely to occur earlier, and could occur significantly earlier, than its Final Distribution Date because (i) the rate of distribution on the Certificates will be affected by the actual rate of payment (including prepayments) of principal on the Mortgage Loans backing the related Underlying Securities and (ii) some Mortgage Loans have stated maturities prior to the dates assumed and will have interest rates lower than that assumed.
+However, there can be no assurance that the final distribution Date specified of any Class of Certificates will be earlier than the Final Distribution Date specified for such Class in the related Prospectus Supplement.